fabioacarvalho/merge-pdfs/README.md

-# merge-pdfs
+# Merge PDFs

 This application merge two PDFs in one.

-Download realesa Mac or Windows.
+Download realese Mac or Windows.

 <br>